FMX 311 UX/UI User Experience & User Interaction

 The goal of this class is to use available production tools to understand interactive production processes in professional settings.

-It is ideal for you to own the Adobe Creative Cloud • in Particular Photoshop, Illustrator, Dreamweaver, XD, InDesign, Premiere and After Effects • in case you are a commuter or you prefer working at home.
+It is ideal for you to own the Adobe Creative Cloud • in Particular Photoshop, Illustrator, Dreamweaver, InDesign, Premiere and After Effects • in case you are a commuter or you prefer working at home.

 All your assignments will be presented in public during our critiques: they should be uploaded to Canvas / Dropbox / student server BEFORE class starts, otherwise I will remove points off of the project grade.
 These will be backed up in the server space provided by your professor.